Do you want to receive our legal analyses relating to current issues of climate change? Subscribe to our newsletter!

-Pursuant to the Western Climate Initiative (WCI) mailing list of 16 December 2011 the Canadian province Québec adopted the Regulation establishing the cap-and-trade system for greenhouse gas emission allowances (Regulation).
-For all participating members of the WCI, the adoption of a Regulation establishing a cap-and-trade system for GHG emission allowances is the first of two main steps toward the emergence of a regional North American carbon market.
+For all participating members of the Western Climate Initiative (WCI), the adoption of the Regulation establishing the cap-and-trade system for greenhouse gas emission allowances (Regulation) is the first of two main steps toward the emergence of a regional North American carbon market.
 The second step will consist of concluding a series of recognition agreements, between the different partners, to link their systems together.
-Compliance periods
+Such a linking, with the California cap-and-trade, is underway.

 Registration of participants for the scheme